Electronics Engineering Technology (ELTT), AAS

 Identification, recognition and calculations associated with basic electricity, including Ohm's Law, resistance, capacitance, inductance in AC and DC circuits, as well as solid state principles of diodes, power supplies and transistors.

 Design, build, and troubleshoot digital circuits.
 Debug and program microprocessors and microcontrollers for various operations and interface to external devices.
-Analyze digital and microprocessor circuits using industry standard test equipment.
+Analyze and design circuits using industry software and hardware.

-Identification, recognition and calculations associated with combinational and sequential logic circuits as well as internal architecture of microprocessors and microcontrollers, programming, logic operations, memory mapping, addressing, data transfer, and system control.
+Identification, recognition, and calculations associated with combinational and sequential logic circuits as well as internal architecture of microprocessors and microcontrollers, programming, logic operations, memory mapping, addressing, data transfer, and circuit layout.

 MATH1000 | Algebra & Trigonometry | Lecture (3 Credits)